 - Bonfire of any type

-There is one exception, and that is for the agricultural community, which permits farmers to burn green waste generated from agricultural practices.
+There is one exception and that is for the agricultural community - this permits farmers to burn green waste (vegetation) generated from agricultural practices.

-Once written permission to burn agricultural vegetation has been received from the Local Authority, all burning operations should be notified to the Fire Service, via the control centre by telephoning 999.
+Please note that farmers must have written permission from the Local Authority to burn vegetation and all burning operations should be notified to the Fire Service, via the control centre by telephoning 999.
 This derogation is due to expire on 1st January, 2021.

 Landowners found burning illegally could face fines, imprisonment and Single Farm Payment penalties, where applicable.